 20.0lbs: Size L, raw black carbon frame, 1 x 11, 11-46T, dropper seat post, 650B wheelset

-- 2 bottle mounts in the front triangle - 1 bottle mount below the downtube - 1 bento mount on the top tube - 2 bottle/lightweight gear mounts on the fork blades - Front and rear fender mounts (seat stay bridge included) - Rear rack mounts (max 15kg) - Wide central clamping area on handlebar - Clampable aluminum seatpost (included even when dropper is added)
+- 2 bottle mounts in the front triangle - 1 bottle mount below the downtube - 1 bento mount on the top tube - 2 bottle mounts on the fork blades - Front and rear fender mounts (seat stay bridge included) - Wide central clamping area on handlebar

 Note: For optimum performance, load your heaviest items in a frame bag secured in the main triangle.

-Pretty darn easy.
-It takes less than 90 seconds.
-See it in action below:
+It's pretty darn easy and takes less than 90 seconds.
+See our video guide below:

 Let’s get you an amazing fit.
 If you find that you need a different size for your stem, crank, or handlebar, drop us a line at firstname.lastname@example.org and we’ll get you a replacement at a reasonable price.

-Lucky for you, our standard “Black Carbon Matte” finish doubles as a primer for custom paint.
-And because your frameset comes unassembled in its own box, your painter won't have to strip off all the parts before getting to work.
+Guess what?
+Our standard “Black Carbon Matte” finish doubles as a primer for custom paint.
 We'd love to see what you come up with, so please send us photos. :)

 650B x 47mm, which sit almost 50mm wide on our 27.3ID rims.
 We’ve also run the 48mm Panaracer GravelKing SKs with no issues, though they sit ~51mm and thus have a smidge less than our 4mm of recommended clearance.
 Because 650Bx47mm tires have the same radius as 700Cx30mm, handling remains constant when swapping wheelsets (except, of course, for differences related to the tires themselves).